isabella232/journeys.en/help/using/usecase/uc2journey.md

     ![](../assets/journeyuc2_24.png)

 1. We want to send a meal discount push notification only if the person enters the restaurant within the next 6 hours after the welcome push.
-To do this, we need to use a timer activity.
+To do this, we need to use a wait activity.
 Place your cursor on the welcome push activity and click on the "+" symbol.
-In the new path, add a timer activity and define a duration of 6 hours.
+In the new path, add a wait activity and define a duration of 6 hours.
 The first eligible activity will be chosen.
 If the restaurant event is received less than 6 hours after the welcome push, the push activity is sent.
-If no restaurant event is received within the next 6 hours, the timer is chosen.
-Place an **End** activity after the timer activity.
+If no restaurant event is received within the next 6 hours, the wait is chosen.
+Place an **End** activity after the wait activity.

     ![](../assets/journeyuc2_31.png)